akbarrivaldy/vue-landing-page/README.md

 # Vue Tailwind with Vite
 Just trying Vue with Tailwind and Vite for the first time.
+It's not responsive tho :).

 # Commands
 ## npm run dev